You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to fend off poverty or hunger, which is a figurative expression.
-The phrase does not literally involve a wolf or a door but uses these elements metaphorically to represent dire financial or physical need.
+The idiom does not literally involve a wolf or a door but uses these elements metaphorically to represent dire financial or physical need.

 Origin: